 A 2 hour ferry ride in the morning will bring us to Tokushima, from where we ride on wonderful mountain roads to Kochi, which features the mildest climate of the region and also our first “Ryokan” – a Japanese style hotel, where everything works a little bit differently.

 Again we dive on small roads into Japan’s backcountry, heading north.
 We’ll experience the express road that connects 9 different islands and approach Hiroshima.
-Our hotel is at the coast about 20 km away from the city and right next to the island of Myiajima, another sacred and famous place in Japanese Buddhism.
+Our hotel is at the coast about 12 miles away from the city and right next to the island of Myiajima, another sacred and famous place in Japanese Buddhism.